cashlessman/HACKATHON/README.md

 ```
 3. Save the changes.

-## Integrate with Frame Playground
+## Integrate your Farcaster account with Frame
 1. Open the Domains section in Frame Playground.
 2. Paste the Vercel domain (e.g., frame-demo-three.vercel.app).
-3. Generate the domain manifest (this will be copied to your clipboard).
+3. Untick Include Example Definition.
-4. Untick Include Example Definition.
+4. Generate the domain manifest (this will be copied to your clipboard).
 ### Update Farcaster Route
 1. Open the file:
 ```bash